pagopa/cgn-onboarding-portal-infra/README.md

 # cgn-onboarding-portal-infra
-A repository for colleting all terraform scripts needed by CGN Onboarding Portal infrastructure
+A repository for collecting all terraform scripts needed by CGN Onboarding Portal infrastructure